exercism/php/docs/INSTALLATION.md

 #### macOS

-Normally macOS comes with PHP installed.
-There are other pre-built options available, including [MAMP](http://www.mamp.info/en/) an [php-osx.liip.ch](https://php-osx.liip.ch/).
+Normally macOS comes with PHP installed, but it is often an outdated version.
+There are other pre-built options available, including [MAMP](http://www.mamp.info/en/) and [php-osx.liip.ch](https://php-osx.liip.ch/).

 For further instructions, read the manual on [Installation on macOS](https://www.php.net/manual/en/install.macosx.php).